sarum90/ziffect/docs/introduction.rst

 operations that have side-effects, so we believe this to be a good candidate use case for our new toy.

-Apologies for this rather long example, I just wanted to walk through a sufficiently complex scenario as a matter of proving to myself that this library adds value.
+.. note:: Apologies for this rather long example, I just wanted to walk through a sufficiently complex scenario as a matter of proving to myself that this library adds value.

 .. testsetup:: *